handeyeco/epicodus_php/README.md

 // "$language is interesting!"
 ```

-So single quotes prevents accidental string interpolation.
+Single quotes prevents accidental string interpolation.

+### Closure or Scope Quirk

-* Not sure if this would be categorized as a difference of scope or of closure, but I was interested by this PHP code:
+Not sure if this would be categorized as a difference of scope or of closure, but I was interested by this PHP code:

 ``` PHP
 $number1 = 5;